matthieucadiot/ZernikePolynomials.jl/README.md

 ## Application to PDEs on the disk

+The attached code allows to establish existence proofs of solutions to the following elliptic PDEs with Dirichlet boundary condition on the unit disk.

 $$\Delta v (z) +  \overline{z}^m v^2(z) =0$$

 $$\Delta v(z) +  {z}^{-1} v^2(z) =0$$

+In particular, we provide approximate solutions for the cases $m = 0,1,2,20$.

  # Utilisation and References